txt/ase19/docs/hw8.md

 Hand in a  file `comment.md`:
  good knowledge is succinct knowledge.
 Are the trees generated in this homework "good"?

-## Comment on Local vs Global Reasoning:
+## Step 7: Comment on Local vs Global Reasoning:

 You have just built a local reasoner that produces N different models for each N clusters.